 Japan is Australia's largest beef export market in volume and value terms.
 It is also one of valuable markets for Australian lamb and mutton exports.

-Despite contracting 10% year-on-year, to 308,537 tonnes swt, Japan easily remained Australia’s largest beef export market in 2012, taking 32% of all beef exported.
-The weak Japanese economy, faltering consumer demand, high A$ and increased competition from the US all combined to affect Australia’s trade throughout 2012.
+Despite contracting 6% year-on-year, to 288,796 tonnes swt, Japan remained Australia’s largest beef export market, taking 26% of all beef exported.

-Australian beef was estimated to have occupied 36% of the total beef market in Japan in 2012, down three percentage points from 2011.
+Australian beef was estimated to have occupied 32% of the total beef market in Japan in 2013, down four percentage points from 2012.

 Phone: 1800 023 100